 For I was hungry and you gave Me something to eat, I was thirsty and you gave Me something to drink, I was a stranger and you took Me in, I was naked and you clothed Me, I was sick and you looked after Me, I was in prison and you visited Me… Truly I tell you, whatever you did for one of the least of these brothers of Mine, you did for Me.’

-The hospital community was shattered by Henry VIII’s policy of the forced dissolution of the monasteries.
-In 1538, Thomas Cromwell’s deputy, Richard Layton, visited the ‘bawdy’’ hospital.
-The master, Richard Mabott, was accused of immorality, selling the hospital’s silver and exacting excessive fees from patients.
+In Tudor times the hospital community was shattered by Henry VIII’s policy of the forced dissolution of the monasteries.
+Thomas Cromwell’s deputy, Richard Layton, visited the ‘bawdy’’ hospital in 1538.
+The master, Richard Mabott, was accused of selling the hospital’s silver and exacting excessive fees from patients.
 On 14th January 1540, the hospital was surrendered to the King and the monks were pensioned off.

 For hundreds of years Thomas’ tomb had been the third most important site for pilgrimage in Europe, after Rome and Santiago de la Compostella, in Galicia.